nonoesp/laravel-folio/README.md

 The following command will copy your assets into `/public/packages/vendor/package/`.
 Development should be continued on the workbench.
 Then you can run the command again if you want to update the previously published assets.

 `php artisan asset:publish --bench="vendor/package"`

+## License

+Thinker is licensed under the MIT license. (http://opensource.org/licenses/MIT)

+## Me

+I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and blog at [nono.ma/says](http://nono.ma/says).
+If you use this package, I would love to hear about it.
+Thanks!